pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

-# Deploy the Backend Application Components on CCP Kuberneted Cluster (Tenant Cluster)
+# Deploy the Backend Application Components on CCP Kubernetes Cluster (CCP Tenant Cluster)

 In this section you would deploy the backend components of the IoT Application on the Kubernetes cluster deployed on your CCP instance.
-Following diagram shows the high-level architure of these backend application containers -
+Following diagram shows the high-level architecture of these backend application containers -

 ![Rapi](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/backend_app_architecture.png)

+## Login to Kubernetes Master CLI Shell:

-SSH into your kubernetes master node and start deploying the components by following the instruction given below -
+SSH into the master node of the Kubernetes Cluster you deployed on top of CCP (Tenant Cluster) and start deploying the App's backend components by following the instruction on this page.

+The steps for logging into the Kubernetes Cluster (Tenant Cluster) CLI Shell are available at this link -  [Kubectl - Kubernetes Command Line Interface
+](/ccp_accessing_kubernetes_cluster/#kubectl-kubernetes-command-line-interface)

 ## 1. Deploy MariaDB Databse:

-MariaDB will be used in the backend to save the sensor data recieved from AWS IoT platform over MQTT protocol.
+MariaDB will be used in the backend to save the sensor data received from AWS IoT platform over MQTT protocol.
 For this we would create following objects -

 1. Kubernetes Secret
 2. Kubernetes Persistent Volume Claim (PVC)